ObengKojo23/Ghana-Election-2024-Database-Project/README.md

 ### 6. ParliamentaryCandidates Table
-This table manages parliamentary candidates, with each candidate linked to their constituency.
+This table manages parliamentary candidates and links each candidate to their respective constituency.

 A screenshot of the SQL command I used to create the `ParliamentaryCandidates Table`
 ![Regions Table SQL command](./images/parliamentary_candidates.png)